lakshmi2812/UNIX_shell_scripting/README.md

 A shell is a program that allows a user to interact with the Operating System's kernel.
 The shell gets loaded when the user logs in to a UNIX-based system or when the user opens a terminal.The shell allows the user to interact with the kernel either by typing commands at the command prompt or by using a script file.
 BASH is a popular shell program.
 A variant of BASH called ZSH is also very popular with MAC OS.

+## COMMANDS:
+''' ps $$ '''
+Tells the type of shell that is being used with our current system.
+By checking the name under the command column, we can tell if the default shell for our system is BASH or ZSH